The Estonian taxation system

 .
 Either way, business owners must know from the start if they will produce, sell and/or provide VAT-taxable goods, respectively services and comply with the accounting requirements imposed in this country.

-Upon registering a company for VAT in Estonia, the following steps must be completed:
+Upon registering a company for VAT in Estonia in 2021, the following steps must be completed:

 - the owner must establish if the company is required to register for the VAT, in accordance with the projected annual taxable turnover;